theturboturnip/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > The mayor gave a   speech for the charity gala  .
 # D   NSg   V    D/P NSg    C/P D   NPrSg   NSg/J .
 > If    having to bag   the groceries correctly is more        than you can      handle , then    this isn't the job   for you .
-# NSg/C V      P  NSg/V D   NPl       J/R       VL NPrSg/I/V/J C/P  IPl NPrSg/VX NSg/V  .
+# NSg/C V      P  NSg/V D   NPl       R         VL NPrSg/I/V/J C/P  IPl NPrSg/VX NSg/V  .
 NSg/J/C I/D  NSg/V D   NPrSg C/P IPl .
 > This is a   new   bell    for my bicycle .
 # I/D  VL D/P NSg/J NPrSg/V C/P D  NSg     .
 > The cake is for Tom     and Helen's anniversary .